krother/advanced_python/classes/classes.rst

 ----------------

 To use a class, you need to create an object from it first.
-Objects are *“live versions”* of a class, the class being an idealized abstration (in the sense of `Platos Theory of Forms <https://en.wikipedia.org/wiki/Theory_of_forms>`__).
+Objects are *“live versions”* of a class, the class being an idealized abstraction (in the sense of `Platos Theory of Forms <https://en.wikipedia.org/wiki/Theory_of_forms>`__).
 If you think of **Planet** as a class, the actual planets **Earth** and **Pandalor** would be the objects of that class.

-You can create multiple objects from a class, and each objects has its own, independent attributes.
+You can create multiple objects from a class, and each object has its own, independent attributes.
 Syntactically, you can think of a class as a function that returns objects.
 (This is a gross oversimplification to what textbooks on classes say, but in Python it is more or less what happens).